KULeuven-MICAS/zigzag/docs/source/contribute.rst

 Writing code which supports the code documentation with Doxygen
 ----------------------------------------------------------------

-Please follow the `general guidlines <https://www.doxygen.nl/manual/docblocks.html#pythonblocks:~:text=Here%20is%20the%20same%20example%20again%20but%20now%20using%20doxygen%20style%20comments%3A>`_ to document new code added to the ZigZag project.
+Please follow the `general Doxygen guidlines <https://www.doxygen.nl/manual/docblocks.html#pythonblocks:~:text=Here%20is%20the%20same%20example%20again%20but%20now%20using%20doxygen%20style%20comments%3A>`_ to document new code added to the ZigZag project.

 The the following parts of your code should be documented with comments in the Doxygen format:

 1. Classes (including the parameter of the constructor)
 2. Functions (including the parameter of it)